 For further thoughts on the art of memoir, read Ansary’s interview with David Henry Sterry.

 Ansary, a long-time author, editor, and teacher, has written three book-length memoirs: West of Kabul, East of New York is his bestselling literary memoir about his own bicultural life.
 The Other Side of the Sky, an as-told-to memoir about land-mine victim Farah Ahmadi, made the New York Times extended bestseller list .
-He has just published a third memoir, Road Trips, which portrays the story-like arc of one-whole-life by recounting five iconic journeys.
+He has just published a third memoir, Road Trips, which portrays the story-like arc of one-whole-life by recounting three iconic journeys.
 In 2008-09, he developed a workshop to help young Afghan-Americans tell their stories, and it resulted in an anthology called Snapshots: This Afghan-American Life, featuring stories by 15 young writers.
-For 22 years, as leader of the San Francisco Writers Workshop, he worked with dozens of writers crafting memoirs, many of which ended up as succesful published books, such as David Sterry’s bestelling Chicken: Self Portrait of a Young Man for Rent and Michael Chorost’s PEN-award winning Rebuilt: How Becoming Part Computer Made Me More Human.
-Ansary has also taught week-long memoir workshops at Reed College and at Taheima Resort in Puerto Vallerta .
+For 22 years, as leader of the San Francisco Writers Workshop, he worked with dozens of writers crafting memoirs, many of which ended up as successful published books, such as David Sterry’s bestelling Chicken: Self Portrait of a Young Man for Rent and Michael Chorost’s PEN-award winning Rebuilt: How Becoming Part Computer Made Me More Human.
+Ansary has also taught memoir writing workshops at Reed College and at Taheima Resort in Puerto Vallerta .